longqishi223/EC-Engineering-Journey/README.md

 An EC does not work in isolation.
 It must constantly exchange data with the host (CPU/PCH) and peripheral devices.
 Mastering these hardware communication protocols is essential for debugging and firmware development.

-Here are the primary buses I am focusing on in this repository:

 #### 3.1 Host Interface Buses (EC to PCH/CPU)
 These are the high-priority, dedicated lanes used by the EC to talk to the main system.
 * **LPC (Low Pin Count):** The legacy standard that replaced the ancient ISA bus.
 While older, understanding its cycle types (I/O, Memory, Firmware Hub) is a great foundation for legacy platform maintenance.